-An overall ban on combustion engines does not seem to be out of the question.
-At present, only the Green Party is claiming such a drastic measure from 2030 onwards, while some EU neighbours have already decided upon concrete exit dates.
+An overall ban on combustion engines is possible.
+At present, only the Green Party is advocating such a drastic measure from 2030 onwards, while some EU neighbours have already agreed concrete exit dates.
 In terms of taxing and incentive schemes, party manifestos are vague.
-The Greens call for a bonus-malus system based on individual exhaust fumes.
+The Greens want a bonus-malus system based on individual exhaust fumes.
 Germany’s LibDems reject this idea as they are against meddling with markets.
-The freshly minted car toll might face swift extinction as most smaller parties are against it.
+The new car toll might face swift extinction as most smaller parties are against it.

 E-mobility is an important topic everywhere.
 The CDU aims to develop Germany’s leading role in battery cell production.
 The Social Democrats and Greens, however, remain open when it comes to technology such as hydrogen and fuel cells.
 In any case, successful implementation depends on the charging infrastructure.
 Unanswered questions here include who builds the stations, who pays, and will new business models emerge for filling stations, municipalities, platforms and car manufacturers that involve cooperation with utilities?
 Commercial transport questions and concerns include the future of liquid gas use in trucks, and how much road traffic be should be redirected to rail.

 Autonomous driving remains to be discussed, and a regulatory framework to be developed.
 For the Social Democrats and the Green Party, change in the system includes e-mobility and targeted incentives to reduce the total number of vehicles.
 The Conservatives and LibDems, on the other hand, are strictly against such state interference.
 Things are similar in terms of speed limits.
 The coming legislative period could benefit public transport and all parties mention the need for more support.